When you rely on a powerchair for work, little details can ...Read More

 Michael’s team of an OT from Spinal Life Australia, a consultant from Job Access and a representative from Complete Mobility helped him find the right powerchair to suit his lifestyle and aspirations.

-His wheelchair expert from Complete Mobility, Lissa, recommended the Magic Mobility Frontier V6 Compact 40.
-Lissa made this recommendation, as the Compact 40 is narrow enough to go through the doors of his house.
+His wheelchair expert from Complete Mobility, Lissa, recommended the Magic Mobility Frontier V6 Compact.
+Lissa made this recommendation, as the Compact version of the V6 is narrow enough to go through the doors of his house.
 This meant that no changes had to be made to Michael’s house, because they did not need to be widened.
-In addition, the lift and tilt functions on the Compact 40 mean he can serve customers easily, without needing assistance to access high shelves.
+In addition, the lift and tilt functions on his chair mean he can serve customers easily, without needing assistance to access high shelves.

 “The ability to access standard doorways in my electric powerchair has been a saving grace,” Michael said.
-“Even my therapist was quite surprised at the Compact 40’s size and ability to do anything, and go anywhere.”
+“Even my therapist was quite surprised at the chair’s size and ability to do anything, and go anywhere.”

-Armed with all of his research, Michael then went to his OT at Spinal Life Australia and asked her to help make his submission for funding the Frontier V6 C40.
+Armed with all of his research, Michael then went to his OT at Spinal Life Australia and asked her to help make his submission for funding a Frontier V6.
 Approval for his new chair came through quickly and without challenge.

 Because Magic Mobility powerchairs are crash test compliant, Michael is now applying for a modified car through the NDIS with the help of his team.